-- The government has created a cyclone and related flood damage reinsurance pool.
+About the cyclone and related flood damage reinsurance pool

 The government has created a reinsurance pool for cyclones and related flood damage.
 This is a financing mechanism that provides insurance for insurers.
 The pool allows insurers to transfer some of their risk to the government.

 It covers household, strata, and small business property insurance policies.
 The pool operates Australia wide but its focus is on cyclone-prone areas, which are mainly in northern Australia.

 The goal is to reduce the price of reinsurance, which is a significant cost component of premiums for these policies.

 Since 1 July 2022, insurance companies have been able to voluntarily include eligible policies in the cyclone reinsurance pool.

 This becomes mandatory from the end of 2023 for large insurers and the end of 2024 for small insurers.

 This means insurers can have access to the pool to purchase reinsurance for certain types of risks related to cyclones and related flood damage.